Backbase/DeferredResources/docs/index.md

 val deferredPlurals: DeferredPlurals = deferredFormattedPlurals.withFormatArgs("million")
 ```

+All text-related types can eventually be converted to `DeferredText` through similar extensions.

 ## Import

 To use Deferred Resources, add the library as a dependency to your Android module: